What tests will the doctor use to make a bipolar diagnosis?

 Can brain scans or imaging tests help with the bipolar diagnosis?

-According to the National Institute of Mental Health, preliminary studies are underway to examine whether electroencephalograms (EEGs) and magnetic resonance imaging (MRI) studies of the brain can reveal differences between bipolar disorder and related behavioral syndromes.
-But bipolar disorder remains a clinical diagnosis, and no imaging study or other lab test has yet been established to aid either its diagnosis or treatment.
+According to the National Institute of Mental Health, studies are underway to examine whether electroencephalograms (EEGs) and magnetic resonance imaging (MRI) studies of the brain can reveal differences between bipolar disorder and related behavioral syndromes.
+But bipolar disorder remains a clinical diagnosis, and no imaging study or other lab test has yet been established to confirm its diagnosis or guide its treatment.